 6.50 for a bowl

-The bowl of chowder arrived with a packet of oyster crackers, but the sourdough bread is the better option.
+When the bowl of chowder arrives, toss aside the packet of oyster crackers and go for the sourdough bread to soak up the goodness.
 The chowder has a nice balance of clams to potatoes and the right amount of creaminess.
 It's fresh, hearty and comforting.
-I can't say that this is the best bowl of clam chowder I have ever tasted, but it is more than satisfying and one of the better bowls I have tasted in Santa Barbara.
+Having tasted many bowls of clam chowder while living in Santa Barbara, this is definitely one of my favorites.

 119 Harbor Way